Moka Kamishiraishi: Personal life

 Kamishiraishi lives with her older sister by two years, Mone Kamishiraishi.
 She gets along well with her sister and considers her both a rival and comrade.
 Their father is a social studies teacher and their mother is a former music teacher and piano instructor.
 She went to a high school that required rigorous regular examinations and credits, aiming to commit to both her studies and work.
-At university, she majored in humanities and studied art theory, sociology, and photography history.
+In 2018, she enrolled in Meiji Gakuin University, where she majored in humanities and studied art theory, sociology, and photography history; she graduated in March 2023.

 Her interests include singing, running, photography, and visiting museums.
 Around the third year of junior high school, she became interested in analog cameras and was taught by Yuina Kuroshima, with whom she co-starred in the dramas Goodbye, Debussy and Chimudondon.

 Kamishiraishi has loved fishes since childhood and has considerable knowledge on the subject.
 She has revealed that she would have pursued an academic career in fisheries science if she did not enter the entertainment industry.